-I’ve been blessed, through my more than thirty years leading our Toronto PR agency, Strategic Objectives, to have partnered with many of the world’s leading brands, businesses and organizations to create breakthrough programs that build positive, actionable public awareness, affiliation, share of mind, share of heart, and the all-important market share.
+I’ve been blessed, through my more than thirty years leading our top Canadian PR agency, Strategic Objectives, to have partnered with many of the world’s leading brands, businesses and organizations to create breakthrough programs that build positive, actionable public awareness, affiliation, share of mind, share of heart, and the all-important market share.

 From online banking and automotive to beauty, health and wellness, tech, tea, beer, booze and chocolate (beyond Willy Wonka’s wildest dream!), our full-service, independent Toronto PR agency, has been privileged to help launch, grow, maintain, support and protect forward-thinking brands in their bids for the hearts, minds and wallets of Canadian consumers.